Highlights from the Ratings and Financial Report for KKR & Co. Inc. (KKR)

 KKR & Co.
-Inc. (NYSE:KKR) went up by 2.80% from its latest closing price compared to the recent 1-year high of $37.97.
-The company’s stock price has collected 9.77% of gains in the last five trading sessions.
-Press Release reported on 11/02/20 that KKR Invests in Pinnacle Towers
+Inc. (NYSE:KKR) went down by -4.33% from its latest closing price compared to the recent 1-year high of $39.80.
+The company’s stock price has collected -1.16% of loss in the last five trading sessions.
+Press Release reported on 11/10/20 that KKR Appoints Jim Rowan as Senior Advisor

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.